-Mexican concession holders and third parties providing services at Mexican airports are required to provide the Ministry of Infrastructure, Communications and Transportation access to all airport facilities and information relating to an airport's construction, operation, maintenance and development.
+Mexican concession holders and third parties providing services at Mexican airports are required to provide the AFAC access to all airport facilities and information relating to an airport's construction, operation, maintenance and development.
 Each concession holder is obligated to maintain statistical records of operations and air traffic movements in its airport and to provide the Ministry of Infrastructure, Communications and Transportation with any information that it may request.
 Each concession holder is also required to publish its annual audited consolidated financial statements in a principal Mexican newspaper within the first four months of each year.